moba/pgpmilter/README.md

 ==========

-This is a very simple [milter](https://www.milter.org/) in Python using pymilter that rejects any non PGP mail.
+This is a very simple [milter](https://www.milter.org/) in Python using pymilter that rejects any non-PGP mail.

 About Milters
 -------------